-String slice.
-Python has no substring method.
-Instead, we use slice syntax to get parts of existing strings—we can extract words from strings.
+Substring.
+In Python we use slice syntax to get parts of existing strings—we can extract words from strings.
 We specify starts and ends.

 Some hints.
 With indexes and slices, we have one, two or three parts.
 We use a start index and an end index.
 The final value is a step—an amount to skip between.

 Info The item access, s[n], requires only one number.
 This is an index access.
 It can be thought of as a 1-element slice.